acm-sigdoc-structured/articles/README.md

 Your working branch can always be a copy of the latest review step branch that your article was merged into.

 For example, if you do not have a draft yet, you can create a branch named `myarticle1`.
-In that branch, write your article or upload it as a `.docx` file.
+In that branch, write your article.
 Once you are ready for you draft to appear in the `initial_draft` branch, create a pull request with `myarticle1` as your source and `initial_draft` as your destination.

 The review occurs in the pull request.
 The reviewer can add comments, make suggestions, and directly approve the pull request.